cirex-web/WordKache/README.md

-# WordKache - Saving Your Translations
+# WordKache - Save Your Translations

-## Getting started/Updating
+## Getting started/If the code doesn't work
-Run ```npm i``` to install all relevant dependencies.
-Note that you need node installed.
+Run ```npm i``` to update/install all dependencies.
+Note that you need nodeJS installed.

 To host just the popup part of the Chrome Extension, run `npm start`

-To get the production build (for testing), run `npm run build` and load the folder into chrome://extensions as an Unpacked Extension (make sure Developer Mode is on)
+To get the full production build, run `npm run build` and load the folder into chrome://extensions as an Unpacked Extension (make sure Developer Mode is on)

 ## Working with the code